Jacob Hertz & Son

 _________________________________________________________________________________________________________________________

 These same signs appear clearly in the background of a photo by Berenice Abbott dated 2 Nov.
 1938.
-This can be seen on the New York Public Library's Digital Gallery.
+This can be seen on the New York Public Library's Digital Collections.
 In the Abbott image the following are visible:

 Freedman & Glotzer / Manchurian Furs (see west wall)